kneron/document_center/docs/manual.md

 ```bash
 docker run -it --rm -v /home/kneron/Document/test_docker:/data1 kneron/toolchain:linux_command_toolchain
 ```

-If using windows, please mount the shared folder in the c disk, and the command is:
+If using Windows, please mount the shared folder in the c disk, and the command is:

 ```bash
 docker run -it --rm -v /c/Users/username/test_docker:/data1 kneron/toolchain:linux_command_toolchain